santigtz95/santigtz95.github.io/_pages/about.md

 Hello!
 Welcome to my page.
 My name is Santiago / Santi.
 I was born in Mexico City and moved to Texas at the age of three.
 I have been here ever since.
 I am a real estate developer and broker, as well as a private pilot.
 I am currently working to obtain a master's degree in data science at SMU.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.